larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 And had.
 What kind of power they're putting up?
 Well, I don't know that yeah,
-I mean the the PDP one had.
+I mean the the PDP-1 had.
 Plus 10 and minus 15.
 What were the primary primary supplies?
 I don't know what they were on that Excel,